Neppord/FantasyBattle-Refactoring-Kata/README.md

 # Law of Demeter

-Try to test the method calculateDamage on the Player class with a time box on 10 min.
+Try to write a test for the method 'calculateDamage' on the Player class, without changing any of the production code.
+Give yourself a time box of 10 min, then reflect on why this method is hard to test.

-After that try to make the method follow the law of demeter by extracting methods and moving them to the correct class.
-Some of the destination classes migth now break the law of demeter, but that is okay for now.

-When you are done with the refactor try to test it again.
+When you have reflected, you should refactor the 'calculateDamage' method to better follow the Law of Demeter.
+Also add test cases to cover the functionality in the Player class.

-If you feel that you are done, and have a few tests.
-Try to do any of the todo that are sprinkled over the code.
-And reflect on which of them will now be easier to do then before the refactor.
+When you feel that you are done, and have a few tests with good coverage of Player, you can address problems in the other classes.
+To help you, there are 'TODO' messages sprinkled over the code.
+Reflect on which of these TODO hints will now be easier to address compared with before your refactoring work.